Dynamic pricing

-Dynamic pricing, also referred to as surge pricing, demand pricing, or time-based pricing, is a pricing strategy in which businesses set flexible prices for products or services based on current market demands.
 Businesses are able to change prices based on algorithms that take into account competitor pricing, supply and demand, and other external factors in the market.
 Dynamic pricing is a common practice in several industries such as hospitality, tourism, entertainment, retail, electricity, and public transport.
 Each industry takes a slightly different approach to dynamic pricing based on its individual needs and the demand for the product.